 “What I’ve learned is that you can ask anyone pretty much anything as long as you’re genuinely interested in what they have to say – in their answer.
 And so I spend a lot of time thinking about my job as an interviewer, and realising that the best thing that I can do as an interviewer is to shut up, and to let someone tell their story.
 And, if someone can sense that you’re genuinely listening to their story, they’ll tell it to you.
 And so, that to me, that challenge of trying to figure out my role as a host is something we’ve been developing over a few years and I think that maybe we’re finally starting to figure it out and what we’ve learned is, don’t talk.
 Let the ‘someone else’ talk.”

 When producing something like Criminal, or even something like Ezra Magazine – there’s always an element of some type of stress.
-In the media and communications world there are always deadlines and time lines reporters, journalists and producers have to work to.
+In the media world there are always deadlines and time lines reporters, journalists and producers have to work to.
 For the Criminal team, they’ve established that they’ll release a show every other Friday and for Phoebe it just, works.

 “Of course there’s stress (laughs), but I say all the time, you know, when we have four days to find an episode and write it, record it and put it out, I just say to myself, “It’s going to be okay, it’s going to be okay,” and it always is okay.
 The world will not end if Criminal is not published at 4am every other Friday.
 The world will keep going, but in our minds – in my mind – the world will end, it will end (laughs).
 Everything will stop running, the subway systems will shut down.
 I have that in the back of my mind.
 And because I do believe that everything will end, it makes us able to stick to deadlines pretty well, because I feel like if we miss an episode of Criminal everything will end, so we’re able to stick to deadlines because we never want to get to a point where it’s Friday at 3am and we don’t have anything to put out.”